Politics school trips to Washington DC

 Accommodation: Each room has en-suite facilities including a hairdryer, cable TV and a refrigerator.
 The range of rooms sleep from 1 ?
-6 people with queen and king sized beds.
-These will be on a bed share basis but non-bed share accommodation can be provided at an extra supplement.
+6 people with queen and king sized beds, on a bed share basis but non-bed share accommodation can be provided at an extra supplement.

 - Great value hostel

 - Near popular attractions

 The HI (Hostelling International) -Washington DC is a popular hostel offering comfortable accommodation in a friendly, fun environment.

 Facilities: The hostel has a TV and common room and internet access is available.

 Accommodation: The rooms include air conditioning and shared facilities.
 They are basic yet comfortable with dorm and private rooms available.

 Meals: Continental breakfast is included and the hostel is nearby local restaurants and shops.

 Capitol Skyline Hotel